There's a non-fiction and a fiction. First the non-fiction.

 And, even better, Joe Nocera devoted a column to Birdmen in the New York Times.
 Flattered doesn't begin to describe how I feel about that.
 Here's that link:

-TWO STARRED REVIEWS...
+AMAZING REVIEWS...
 AND SOME VERY COOL QUOTES BELOW.

 "Goldstone delivers a riveting narrative...a well-written, thoroughly researched work that is sure to compel readers interested in history, aviation and invention.
 Raises questions of enduring importance regarding innovation and the indefinite exertion of control over ideas that go public." —Publishers Weekly (starred review)